patcher9/amazon-bedrock-agentcore-samples/03-integrations/observability/openlit/README.md

 If you're having trouble connecting to OpenLIT:

 1. Verify your OTEL endpoint is correct and accessible
-2. Check that OpenLIT is running (for self-hosted deployments)
+2. Check that OpenLIT is running
-3. Ensure your API key is valid (for cloud deployments)
+3. Check firewall rules and network connectivity
-4. Check firewall rules and network connectivity
+4. Ensure the OTLP port (typically 4318) is accessible

 ### No Data Appearing